cazyw/spotify-playlist-backup/README.md

 # Status

 In progress.
-Working out how to interact with Spotify's Web API.
+Working out how to interact with Spotify's Web API and display the data.

 ## Done

 The `client id`, `client secret`, and `redirect uri` are currently stored as environment variables (not accessable from github).

 Having roughly worked out how to retrieve data from Spotify (displaying in console), I used the example authorisation code from Spotify to integrate the authorisation/log in step so the `access token` and `username` is dynamic rather than hard coded.
+I then reviewed their example code and modified it so it displayed the data I needed (playlists rather than user details).

+A search functionality has also been added so users can search for a particular playlist.

 ## To do

-* link up the authorisation
-* refactor the code to retrieve playlists and tracks
-* display it all nicely in html (rather than console)
-* add functionality to search for a playlist within the list of playlists
+* add code to retrieve tracks for a selected playlist
+* refactor how the information is displayed
+* deploy online

 # Discussion